 Jo Ramsey has been telling stories since she could talk, and has been writing them down since age five, when someone finally showed her how to make those funny little squiggles on paper.
-Her first written story was about a girl named Maria who went to live with her uncle.
 Out of desperation to keep Jo occupied, her kindergarten teacher encouraged her to write stories based on books in the classroom library, and the writing addiction was born.

 When Jo was a teenager, she started writing young adult fiction, and still has some of the stories she wrote during junior high and high school.
 And no one else will EVER see them!
 Many of her stories involved “normal” teenagers who ended up doing or seeing extraordinary things.
 Her main influences were Susan Cooper and Madeleine L’Engle.